Emil is a unique method for teaching and learning computing at primary school – for every learner, letting them experience the joy of discovery.

 Through a continual cooperation with pupils and their teachers, we try to understand the learners’ cognitive processes in the area of informatics and computing.
 Thanks to this approach, we’re able to design and develop better software environments for learning the basics of programming.
 Our environments then serve not only teachers, but also our colleagues in several countries around the world as excellent research instruments.
 In this way, in our work, design and research intertwine in the most natural way.
 This modern strategy is called design research.
 Therefore, in our efforts, working in the classroom with pupils and their teachers, observing, verifying, interviewing and analysing collected data, as well as developing the software environment in numerous small loops intermingle continuously.

-2. Consultations with the teacher—explaining learning objectives; learning about teacher’s experience; obtaining the feedback
+Explaining learning objectives; learning about teacher’s experience; obtaining the feedback.

-4. Observing and interviewing pupils—teaching or observing a lesson, assessment of understanding, verification of fulfilment of the learning objectives, and of the suitability and appropriateness of the activities
+Teaching or observing a lesson, assessment of understanding, verification of fulfilment of the learning objectives, and of the suitability and appropriateness of the activities.

-5. Consultations with the teacher—after the lesson, we once again talk with the teachers.
+After the lesson, we once again talk with the teachers.
 We discuss strong and weak points of our approach, tasks and materials, their suitability and appropriateness, their potential for cross-curricular interactions, etc.

-6. Analysis and preparation of the next iteration—thus concluding one cycle and preparing for the next one.
+Thus concluding one cycle and preparing for the next one.

 How to get Emil